 5 reasons you may want to refinance

 Refinance to lower your interest rate.
 As I mentioned before, interest rates are near a record low.
-And as I write this, 30-year mortgage rates are hovering above 3 percent and 15 year loans can be secured for an even lower rate.
+And as I write this, 30-year mortgage rates are hovering above 3 percent and 15-year loans can be secured for an even lower rate.
 If your home is now financed at a higher interest rate, it may be a great time for you to consider refinancing.
 You could literally save tens of thousands of dollars just by taking the time to fill out the necessary paperwork and gather the needed documents.
-Take the initiative to contact your mortgage broker or check out some online lenders such as Quicken Loans or Amerisave.

 Refinance to lower your payment.
 Refinancing your mortgage at a lower interest rate could mean drastically reducing your payment and saving tens of thousands of dollars in interest.
 Lowering your mortgage payment could also free up hundreds of dollars per month that could be saved or invested.
 Although refinancing to lower your payment could increase the term of your loan, it could make sense in your particular situation.

-Refinance from an adjustable rate mortgage to a fixed rate loan.
+Refinance from an adjustable-rate mortgage to a fixed-rate loan.
 If you currently have an adjustable-rate mortgage, now may be the perfect time to refinance into a fixed-rate loan.
 Interest rates are low now, but they may not stay this low forever.
-Locking into a low fixed rate can protect you from rising interest rates in coming years.
-Additionally, a fixed payment is easier to plan and budget for.
+Locking into a low, fixed rate can protect you from rising interest rates in coming years.
+Additionally, a fixed payment is easier to plan for and budget.

 Refinance to cash out home equity.
 It’s a tempting proposition to cash out your home equity by refinancing your home.
 It could even be a great financial move in some circumstances.
 For instance, it may make sense to cash out some of your home equity in order to buy an investment property or start a business.
 It mostly depends on what you are trying to achieve and if you are someone who can manage your debts responsibly.